Parkersburg High School: Choral music

-The A Cappella Choir was formed in 1931 with its first director, Dr. Marie Boette (pronounced Bo-tee), after she sent some of her students to Detroit to an A cappella singing competition.
+The A Cappella Choir was formed in 1931 with its first director, Dr. Marie Boette, after she sent some of her students to Detroit to an a cappella singing competition.
 This led to the formation of West Virginia's first A Cappella Choir in 1932, as a way to present advanced music without accompaniment.
 The robes are a white cotta (or surplice) worn over a red cassock, similar in form to Roman Catholic or Episcopal altar boy or chorister vestments, and have remained the same since the inception of the choir.
 They were initially created by Hazel McHenry.

 The choir is best known for its annual Christmas Concert, which begins with "Fanfare for Christmas Day" sung in the grand hall.
 The choir will then process to "O Come, O Come Emmanuel" by candlelight (originally real candles and then replaced by electronic ones).
 The concert ends with the "Hallelujah Chorus" from Handel's Messiah, where all alumni come up to sing with the choir.
 Finally, the choir recesses to "O Come, O Come Emmanuel" by candlelight.

 The Parkersburg High School A Cappella Choir has performed for two presidents: Harry S Truman in 1949 and Lyndon B Johnson in 1966.
 It also performed in Washington, D.C., in 1997.
 The choir was selected as an honor ensemble for the 2000, 2002, 2005, 2018, and 2023 West Virginia Music Education Association annual conference.
 In April 2010, they performed in Carnegie Hall alongside OSU's choir and a few other high school and college choirs.
 They performed two pieces (a work by Brahms and a work by Amy Beach) under the direction of Dr. Hilary Apfelstadt.

 The Chamber Choir sang at two professional basketball games, in 2004 and 2005.
 They were invited to sing again in 2006.
-In addition to this, they were with Parkersburg South's Chamber Choir and West Virginia University at Parkersburg's chorus in premiering "The Unknown Region" by Kenton Cole.
+In addition, they were with Parkersburg South's Chamber Choir and West Virginia University at Parkersburg's chorus in premiering "The Unknown Region" by Kenton Cole.
 Most recently, the Chamber Choir was selected to sing during the 2019 White House Christmas Open Houses in Washington DC.

 The current choral director is Joshua A. Dubs, a graduate of Geneva College.

 Due to the 2008 grade shift in Wood County Schools, a new choral organization was formed for 9th graders who were not inducted into the A Cappella Choir called the Freshman Choir.
 In its first year, there were over eighty members in this organization.

 All four of the schools vocal music programs are internationally awarded.
 The choir takes an annual competition trip and has competed in such cities as New York City, New Orleans, Toronto, Boston, Orlando, and many others.
-The choirs always do very well in competition, often bringing home gold 1st places in each category.